Module 21: Party Management, Equipment, and Shops

 extends CanvasLayer

-## Shop interface for buying items.
+## Shop interface for buying and selling items.

 signal shop_closed